mitmedialab/MediaCloud-TopicMapper/README.md

 Node and npm:
  * On Windows, make sure to create an environment variable: `set NODE_ENV=dev`
+ * On Linux/Ubuntu, see the doc folder for alternate instructions.
  * make sure your node installation is up-to-date (we work with v8.2.1 right now)
  * `npm install` to install all the package dependencies (as specified in the `package.json`)
  * install watchman for the testing (`brew install --HEAD watchman`)